cons1stent/cons1stent/README.md

-- Hello, I’m @cons1stent
+- Hello, I am Amirzhan Zhanseitov
-- I’m interested in the Data Science, namely the R, SQL and Python roles around the world
-- I’m currently learning Python, SQL, Java, MongoDB
-- I'm a Graduate of the University of Nottingham
+- I am a MSc Statistics Graduate of the University of Nottingham

 <!---
 cons1stent/cons1stent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.